 Other notable films–The Cable Guy, The Celluloid Closet, The Crucible, Emma, Freeway, From Dusk Till Dawn, The Ghosts of Mississippi, Heidi Fleiss: Hollywood Madam, Independence Day, James and the Giant Peach, Kingpin, Kolya, Manny and Lo, Marvin’s Room, Mars Attacks!, Michael Collins, A Moment of Innocence, The Nutty Professor, Paradise Lost: The Child Murders at Robin Hood Hills, Ponette, Primal Fear, Ransom, Ridicule, The Rock, Romeo and Juliet, Set it Off, Sleeper, Star Trek: First Contact, Trainspotting, Tree’s Lounge, Twister, The White Balloon, Walking and Talking, William Shakespeare’s Romeo + Juliet

-**Crash, Hard Eight, Irma Vep, Suburbia, and Waiting for Guffman would make my 1997 lists
+**Don’t worry!
+Crash, Hard Eight, Irma Vep, Suburbia, and Waiting for Guffman were consideration for my 1997 list

 Defacto Film Awards 1996 Nominations and winners